EdCrux/SearchPlayList-CapstoneProject/README.md

 # Mercurysearch-CapstoneProject
 Capstone project as part of microverse curriculum, using API's

-> Making a slack's bot that search for sogn and artist in spotify data base
+> Making a slack's bot that search for songs and artists into spotify data base